-In “Final Mission” Wesley finally joins Starfleet Academy, but only after more hard work.
+In “Final Mission,” Wesley finally joins Starfleet Academy, but only after more hard work.
 After being stranded on a desert planet as a direct result of a mining shuttle accident, Wesley is forced into a situation where he has to work to save Picard’s life after the death of Captain Dirgo.
-It’s an episode that goes from strength to strength, highlighting how much the friendship between Wesley and Picard has evolved from their early days of animosity, with their farewell being one of the more tender and emotionally charged moments of the series.
-Their bond is heavy and sincere, working as much as a stepping stone for Picard’s development as it does for Wesley, with Picard reminded of his own youth and mortality as he spends most of the episode completely reliant on Wesley’s help.
+It’s an episode that goes from strength to strength, highlighting how much the friendship between Wesley and Picard has evolved from their early days of Picard's disdain, with their farewell being one of the more tender and emotionally charged moments of the series.
+Their bond is heavy and sincere, working as much as a stepping stone for Picard’s development as it does for Wesley; Picard reminded of his own youth and mortality as he spends most of the episode completely reliant on Wesley’s help.
 It’s a touching moment when Picard admits that he doesn’t see Wesley as just a child anymore, but as someone who he envies, being “just at the beginning of the adventure.”

 If “Final Mission” was about reinforcing the relationship between Picard and Wesley, “The First Duty” is the episode that almost tore it apart.
 Wesley’s relationship with both Beverly and Picard is placed completely under the spotlight when they learn the truth.
 I’ll never not find it devastating when his mother realizes that Wesley might actually be lying about his involvement in the incident.
-Coupled with Picard’s speech that eventually sees him make a good, but tough call in admitting what really happened in the training exercise, “The First Duty” demonstrates its capability to deliver truly poignant moments that prove to be character-defining, leaving Wesley to cope with consequences that affect his entire career.
+Coupled with Picard’s speech that eventually sees him make a good, but a tough call in admitting what really happened in the training exercise, “The First Duty” demonstrates its capability to deliver truly poignant moments that prove to be character-defining, leaving Wesley to cope with consequences that affect his entire career.

-Wesley is still living with the fallout on his mind in his last appearance in “Journey’s End,” where it’s clear from the moment that he returns to the Enterprise that he is unsettled with his role in Starfleet Academy and wants a new challenge.
+Wesley is still living with the fallout on his mind in his last appearance in “Journey’s End,” where it’s clear from the moment that he returns to the Enterprise that he is unsettled with his role at Starfleet Academy and wants a new challenge.
 His potential remains unfulfilled, until he joins up with The Traveler, who wishes to mentor him and provide the answers that he needs to decide his future.
 For too long he has been following in his father’s shoes instead of taking his own path in life, and The Traveler gives him the chance to do just that with an entire universe to explore.
 In the case of “Journey’s End,” the title feels like a misnomer.
 Instead of an ending, for Wesley Crusher, it’s the start of something new.